-30. Concerns about staff and safeguarding practices
+31. Concerns about staff and safeguarding practices

-If a staff member has concerns about another member of staff (including supply staff and volunteers), it will be raised with the headteacher.
+If a staff member has concerns about another member of staff (including supply staff, volunteers and persons who use/hire the school premises), it will be raised with the Headteacher.
 If the concern is with regards to the headteacher, it must be referred to the chair of governors.